Ansh04122001/TaskManagement/README.md

 ## Conclusion

 This project fulfills all requirements mentioned in the assignment document, including working demo, public GitHub hosting, proper documentation, database design explanation, and clear architectural decisions.
-The solution is scalable, maintainable, and ready for evaluation.
+The solution is scalable, maintainable, and ready for evaluation.  make corre er diagram